31 people are interested

-All tutors supporting chemistry classes are expected to commit a minimum of two hours availability each week to support students having difficulty with the material.
+All tutors supporting chemistry classes are expected to commit a minimum of three hours availability each week to support students having difficulty with the material.
 You would work with students who are struggling, as well as designing videos or assignments, and create differentiated instruction as the need arises.
 You will be supported throughout this process by the City Tutors staff.
 Tutors providing virtual support outside of the class also need to maintain a reliable internet connection in a relatively quiet space for a minimum of 1 hour sessions.

 CT's tutoring program has been successful in helping students gain access to support that they otherwise would not have received, given their limited time spent on campus.
 Having a tutor in the class early in the semester will allow us to employ strategies to reduce withdrawals and student failure rates.
 Your work with us would help the students’ overall subject area performance, and help us improve this educational support model, reaching more students and departments with comprehensive academic support.

 To apply, you must:

 - Have received an A- or A in Chemistry courses

 - Have a GPA at or above 3.2, or have completed a degree program